Off the Wagon

 Chris Sharma wasn’t the only person Graham introduced his wagon project to in 2006.
 That summer, he also invited Nalle Hukkataival to the area and the duo began working on the problem together.

-However, Graham was quickly sidelined due to an injury sustained while training for another project, and Nalle left Val Bavona unable to claim the first ascent in 2006.
+However, Graham was quickly sidelined due to an injury sustained while training for another project, and Nalle left Val Bavona unable to top out the first ascent in 2006.

 Over the next few years, Nalle sporadically returned to the long-standing project, although poor conditions and time constraints left the Finnish bouldering specialist without an ascent for over 6 years.